 Ironstones villages ride (439kb)

-Main route - the most difficult stretches for mountain bikers are between directions 1 and 3 and between directions 14 and 15, again due to overgrown, rutted and sometimes very stony paths.
-You may need to walk your bike along these stretches
+- The most difficult stretches for mountain bikers are between directions 1-3, 6 -7 and 12-15, due to overgrown, rutted and sometimes very stony paths.
+You may need to walk your bike along these stretches.

 Jubilee ride (2.6Mb)